 Any student wishing to appeal a final course grade will begin by consulting the instructor(s) involved, seeking to reach an agreement.
-If that is not possible, the student may appeal in writing to the Academic Cabinet within 30 days from the date that the grade was assigned, by sending a letter and all relevant documentation to the Director of Instructional Support.
+If that is not possible, the student may appeal in writing to the Academic Cabinet within 30 days from the date that the grade was assigned, by sending a letter and all relevant documentation to the Instructional Support Coordinator.